bxparks/EpoxyDuino/README.md

 Fortunately, the changes required to make an `ino` file compatible with UnixHostDuino are backwards compatible with the Arduino IDE.
 In other words, a program that compiles with UnixHostDuino will also compile under Ardunio IDE.

+There are other substantial differences.
+The Arduino IDE supports multiple microcontroller board types, each using its own set of compiler tools and library locations.
+There is a complicated set of files and rules that determine how to find and use those tools and libraries.
+The UnixHostDuino tool does *not* use any of the configuration files used by the Arduino IDE.
+Sometimes, you can use the `ARDUINO_LIB_DIRS` to get around this limitations.
+However, when you start using `ARDUINO_LIB_DIRS`, you will often run into third party libraries using features which are not supported by the UnixHostDuino framework emulation layer.

 ### Conditional Code